Abdullah1428/Abdullah1428/README.md

 I am a Software Engineer ( full-stack developement ) currently living in 🇸🇪 Stockholm, Sweden.

-- 🔭 Working as a software engineer intern at Schibsted Media Group and actively looking for a full time role.
+- 🔭 Working as a Software Engineer Intern at Schibsted Media Group and looking for a full time role related to Front End and Full Stack.
 - 👨‍💻️ Working with JavaScript / TypeScript, React, NodeJS.
 - 🌱 Currently learning about ☁️ Serverless, 🔶 Amazon Web Services, 📦 .NET Core.
+- :student: Software Engineering masters student at Royal Institute of Technology (KTH) Stockholm.

 🌱 **Recent courses I've taken**